Rochester Health

 • enabling treatment by emergency medical personnel.

 The MOLST form itself was designed to be copied onto bright pink paper so that it can be easily identified by healthcare personnel in the event of a medical emergency.
 The form meets the requirements of New York law and policies governing nursing facilities, hospitals, and other healthcare institutions.
-The form is being developed into a New York State Department of Health official form.
+The form has been developed into a New York State Department of Health official form.
 If you use the MOLST form, you should make sure that copies of the completed form are provided to physicians, your Health Care Agent, and other individuals in order to make sure that your wishes are honored even when you are unable to vocalize your preferences.

 Additional information about the MOLST program in New York State can be found at the following website: www.compassionandsupport.org.